Consensus reached for year-end WHO talks on pandemic treaty - South Africa

-GENEVA (Reuters) - South Africa said on Tuesday that consensus has been reached to hold a special session of the World Health Organization’s (WHO) decision-making body this year to consider negotiating a new international treaty on pandemic preparedness.
+GENEVA (Reuters) -South Africa said on Tuesday that consensus had been reached to hold a special ministerial session of the World Health Organization (WHO) at the end of the year to consider negotiating a new international treaty on pandemic preparedness.

-The WHO, under fire for its handling of the COVID-19 pandemic, has endorsed a proposal, initially made by the European Union, to negotiate a global treaty as a way to ensure countries’ political commitment to fighting disease outbreaks.
+The WHO, whose handling of the COVID-19 pandemic is under scrutiny, has endorsed a proposal, initially made by the European Union, to negotiate a global treaty as a way to ensure countries’ political commitment to fighting outbreaks of new or particularly dangerous diseases.

 The WHO’s World Health Assembly will meet from Nov.
 29 to Dec.
 1.